What is meant by “bipolar behavior”? How do the internal symptoms of bipolar disorder get “acted out” or displayed?

 1. The bipolar symptoms that a person experiences as moods, thoughts and feelings, and

-2. The bipolar "signs" that are observable to others, that is, the bipolar person's behavior - how they act out their bipolar disorder.
+2. The bipolar “signs” that are observable by others, that is, the bipolar person’s behavior – how they display the disorder.

 Although bipolar disorder is all about mood swings – the extremes of depression and mania – it is much more than an internal experience of mood swings and overwhelming feelings.